40 Year Mortgages – Lender Options

-A 40 year mortgage is a good way to lower your monthly payment while keeping a secure, fixed rate.
+Some home buyers are looking to keep their payments lower for cash flow purposes or to qualify for a larger mortgage amount.
+A 40 year mortgage is a good way to lower your monthly payment while maintaining the long term security of a fixed rate.

 A 40 year mortgage can offer you more buying power because it gives you lower payments than a traditional 30 year mortgage.
 Its an ideal loan for home buyers in a high cost housing market.
 A 40 year mortgage provides a great alternative for people who want to avoid adjustable rate mortgages or interest only loans.

 Who Is a Good Candidate for a 40–Year Mortgage?

 A 40 year mortgage is great for people in high cost housing where the average growth in property value is surpassing the average growth in income.

 It can help keep your payments low much like an interest only loan, but with the stability of a fixed interest rate and monthly payment.
 These longer term mortgages are very beneficial for people who dont plan on moving any time soon.

 The mortgage rates on a 40 year mortgage are very similar to that of a 30 year fixed rate mortgage.
 In some instances, you may pay as much as an eighth of a point more, but the rates are typically the same.

 Despite a slight increase in rate, the 40 year mortgage payment will be lower than a 30 year fixed payment.